cooks working in a ghost kitchen

 Since these types of kitchens can’t rely on walk-in customers, they create a strong social media presence and invest in digital advertising tactics.
 Virtual restaurants are not home chefs selling their wares online, nor are they distributors of prepackaged foods.
 They operate on the same scale as sit-down restaurants and craft unique menus.

-Many virtual restaurants operate out of a commissary kitchen.
+Many virtual kitchens operate out of a commissary kitchen.
 A commissary kitchen is a complete commercial kitchen space that is available for rent.
 While you can share a commissary kitchen, most virtual restaurants rent private commissaries because they need the space at different times than other typical commissary users.

 Are Ghost Kitchens Profitable?